-You could, of course skip the hassle and purchase a back-up sump pump that comes with the battery, but in case you haven't or need a replacement—read on.
+You could, of course, skip the hassle and purchase a backup sump pump that comes with the battery, but in case you haven't or need a replacement—read on.

 The most inexpensive type of battery, wet-cell or "flooded" types are most commonly found in automotive applications.
-They do a great job in short bursts to start your car, but you wouldn't want them to power your sump pump for an extended period; that's why they're called "starting batteries".
+They do a great job in short bursts to start your car, but you wouldn't want them to power your sump pump for an extended period; that's why they're often called "starting batteries".
 The only exception is a deep-cycle version.

 AGM batteries are considered truly "maintenance free", meaning you don't have to worry about the cells drying out and trying to add water yourself.
 They do tend to be more expensive, but the many safety and performance features far outweigh the cost.

 A gel battery is similar to a wet-cell battery, except it is filled with a gelled electrolyte using silica gel.
 The small packets that come in vitamin bottles contain the same type of material used in gel batteries.
 Also considered "maintenance-free", the gel will not evaporate, making gel batteries ideal in tougher situations where there are extreme temperatures and vibrations.